Welcome to Gender and Sexuality in Medieval Europe!

 Lectures:

 Lectures are extremely important in this class.
-While our textbook will give you a broad overview of European history during the Middle Ages, my lectures will focus on placing medieval ideas about gender and sexuality within this historical framework.
+Since we do not have a textbook, my lectures will focus on placing medieval ideas about gender and sexuality within a historical framework.
 If you miss lecture, you will lack the historical context necessary to understand and interpret our primary sources.
 Exams will focus on material presented in lecture, and papers will require you to integrate material from lecture to analyze our primary sources.

 Lectures will be recorded using Panopto so you can review them and catch up on any you miss.
-I will post my Powerpoints after lecture (they will be under Files in the Powerpoints folder).
+Just be aware that things can sometimes go wrong with the Panopto recordings (like missing audio), so they are not a perfect substitute for coming to class.
+I will also post my Powerpoints after lecture (they will be under Files in the Powerpoints folder).

 Reading and Discussion:

-We will be discussing our primary sources during the second half of class on Wednesdays.
-You should complete the reading for the week before then and come to class prepared to contribute to discussion.
+We will be reading 100-150 pages most weeks and we will discuss that reading during the second half of class on Wednesdays.
+You should complete the reading for the week before class on Wednesdays and come to class prepared to contribute to discussion.

 Weekly Short Writing Assignments (Reading Responses):